 Digital transmitters fall into two camps: Phase One and Phase Two.
 Potential buyers should learn which type of digital transmission their local agencies use before investing in an advanced digital model.

 When a single analog channel is in use, other transmissions aren’t possible.
 To address this issue, some transmitters bundle multiple frequencies to form a trunk line.
-We liken this to the older analog telephone system: if one outgoing frequency is in use, the transmitter automatically searches for the next available frequency in the bundle.
+If one outgoing frequency is in use, the transmitter automatically searches for the next available frequency in the bundle.

 The same holds true for incoming transmissions from patrol cars.
 Because these frequencies change so often, only scanners designed for trunked systems will work.
 Before you buy a trunking scanner — analog or digital — make sure your local agencies use trunk lines.